One of my favorite philosophical dilemmas is Zeno’s dichotomy paradox. You may have heard it before! A version of it goes something like this:

 But before we discuss some strategies to help you increase the relevance of your content, it’s important that we understand how the marketplace is changing and why it matters more than ever to focus on content relevance.

 The trouble at hand is that competition is increasing for professional services firms.
-In fact, in the Hinge Research Institute’s last three High Growth Studies, increased competition in the marketplace has been named the leading threat faced by the fastest growing firms.
+In fact, in the Hinge Research Institute’s last four High Growth Studies, increased competition in the marketplace has been named a leading threat faced by the fastest growing firms.